flhofer/docker_tutorial/#1_Container/README.md

 See [Builder reference][1] for more options.

-Optionally, now you can login to your docker hub account with `docker login` and then push the container image to the repository with `docker push <imagename>`. (you need an account for that..)
+Optionally, you can log in to your Docker Hub account with `docker login` and then push the container image to the repository with `docker push <imagename>` (you need an account for that).

 ## Resources